Ku Klux Klan: Second Klan

-The Second Klan was a formal fraternal organization, with a national and state structure.
-During its heyday, its publicity was handled by the Southern Publicity Association.
-Within the first six months of the Association's national recruitment campaign, Klan membership had increased by 85,000.
-At its peak in the mid-1920s, the organization's membership was estimated as high as three to eight million members.
+The Second Klan was a formal fraternal organization with national and state structures.
+During its peak years, its publicity was managed by the Southern Publicity Association, owned and operated by Edward Young Clarke and Mary Elizabeth Tyler, who created a Propagation Department to "publicize and recruit for the Klan in exchange for a percentage of the Klan's $10 initiation fee".
+During the first six months of Clarke and Tyler's campaign, "an additional 85,000 members (representing $850,000 in dues) joined" with further claims by Simmons in a 1922 New York Times interview that "the Klan was accepting 3,500 new members a day and had a total of five million members in all forty‑eight states plus Alaska and the Canal Zone".
+Even with claims of exaggeration, there was no doubt that "the Klan had undergone a dramatic reversal of fortune".
+At its height in the mid-1920s, the organization's membership was estimated at between three and eight million people.

 In 1923, Simmons was ousted as leader of the KKK by Hiram Wesley Evans.
-From September 1923 there were two Ku Klux Klan national organizations: the one founded by Simmons and led by Evans with its strength primarily in the southern United States, and a breakaway group led by Grand Dragon D. C. Stephenson based in Evansville, Indiana with its membership primarily in the midwest.
+From September 1923 onward, two national Ku Klux Klan organizations existed: the original group founded by Simmons and led by Evans, whose strength lay primarily in the southern United States, and a breakaway organization led by Grand Dragon D. C. Stephenson based in Evansville, Indiana, with membership concentrated in the Midwest.

-Internal divisions, criminal behavior by leaders—especially Stephenson's conviction for the abduction, rape, and murder of Madge Oberholtzer—and external opposition brought about a collapse in the membership of both national Klan groups.
-The main group's membership had dropped to about 30,000 by 1930.
-It finally faded away in the 1940s.
+Internal divisions, criminal behavior by leaders—especially Stephenson's conviction for the abduction, rape, and murder of Madge Oberholtzer—and external opposition contributed to a sharp decline in membership in both national Klan groups.
+By the 1930s, the main group's membership had fallen to about 30,000 by 1930, and it ultimately faded away in the 1940s.

-Klan organizers also operated in Canada, especially in Saskatchewan in 1926–1928, where Klansmen denounced immigrants from Eastern Europe as a threat to Canada's "Anglo-Saxon" heritage.
+Klan organizers also operated in Canada, particularly in Saskatchewan in 1926 and 1928, where Klansmen denounced immigrants from Eastern Europe as a threat to Canada's "Anglo-Saxon" heritage.